BDXGaming/Simple-Ticket-Plugin/README.md

 ## Compatability
 This plugin uses the displayname of the user, so it works with both rank prefixes and with colored nicknames.
 This means that any staff/moderators that may use this plugin could keep their displaynames so players could be certain that they are speaking with staff.

+### Showcase of server with no changes to displayname
 ![Screenshot](Images/message1.png)

+### Showcase of server with chat prefixes and different displaynames
 ![Screenshot](Images/message2.png)

 ## Permissions